...

 Types of Braces

-Teens can choose from several types of braces, including traditional metal braces, ceramic (tooth-colored) braces, lingual (behind-the-teeth) braces and Invisalign Teen (clear aligners made just for teen patients).
+Teens can choose from several types of braces, including traditional metal braces, ceramic (tooth-colored) braces, lingual (behind-the-teeth) braces and clear aligners made just for teen patients.
 Dr. Feldman can help you choose the right option for your situation and needs.

 Sports With Braces